Tealium/chef-splunk/README.md

 	recipe[splunk::server]

+To cause the Web interface, SplunkWeb, to be started, assign to the node the role designated in its node['splunk']['server_role'] attribute ("splunk-server" by default).
+It will be available on port node['splunk']['web_server_port'].
+See attributes/README.md under the "default" section for more options, including SSL support and the default administrator password.

-This will tell the splunk server to use the dynamic config files located in templates/default/server/SERVER_CONFIG_FOLDER
+This will tell the splunk server to use the dynamic config files located in templates/default/server/SERVER_CONFIG_FOLDER:

 	override_attributes(
 		"splunk" => {